Member Spotlight Interview

 Samaa Haridi, Partner at Hogan Lovells

-Thank you very much for having me, it is an honor and a pleasure really to participate in this with you.
+Thank you very much for having me, it is an honor and a pleasure to participate in this with you.
 My background is Egyptian.
 Both of my parents were born and raised in Egypt.
-I however was born in Switzerland, and grew up as you mentioned in a number of countries, which include Switzerland, Belgium, Morocco, Senegal, France, and of course Egypt.
+I, however, was born in Switzerland, and grew up, as you mentioned, in a number of countries, which include Switzerland, Belgium, Morocco, Senegal, France, and of course Egypt.
 That is a function of my father’s profession, which required him to travel.
-Looking back at it now, after having a number of years of distance from that period of my life, I realized how lucky I was to have the chance to grow up in so many different cultures.
-In some instances, the cultural and linguistic difference between the various countries I lived in was quite stark and the adaptation process from one country to the next was abrupt.
+Looking back at it now, after having had a number of years of distance from that period of my life, I realize how lucky I was to have the chance to grow up in so many different cultures.
+In some instances, the cultural and linguistic differences between the various countries I lived in was quite stark and the adaptation process from one country to the next was abrupt.
 Frankly, I was not enjoying it as a child.
 Looking back at it though, I feel so grateful that I had the opportunity to be exposed to so many different environments, and I think it has played an immense role in how I was shaped as an adult, and more importantly, my capacity to adapt, which has helped a lot in my career and also in my personal life.

 I can only imagine.
 Do you think there was anything from your background that specifically drew you to a career in the legal field?

 Actually, not really.
 The story of how I became a lawyer is quite peculiar.
 I can’t suggest that I always knew I wanted to be a lawyer, that’s not at all the case.
-What I was finishing up high school at the French school in Cairo, I really wanted to continue my university studies in French.
-I have always been very attached to the French culture and the French language.
+When I was finishing up high school at the French school in Cairo, I really wanted to continue my university studies in the French language.
+I have always been very attached to the French culture and heritage.
 But at the time, there were no available options in Cairo to go to college and study anything in French.
-It was all in English.
-And so, I was destined to go to the American University in Cairo, which is where many students in Cairo with a bit of an international education attended.
-But luckily for me, the year I graduated high school, the Sorbonne University decided to open a branch in Cairo that would permit students to study law in French, in Cairo, and I immediately jumped on it- not because it was law, but because it was just an opportunity to get a Sorbonne degree in French.
+It was all in English or Arabic.
+I was destined to go to the American University in Cairo, which is where many students in Cairo with a bit of an international education attended.
+But fortuitously, the year I graduated high school, the Sorbonne University decided to open a branch in Cairo that would permit students to study law in French, in Cairo, and I immediately jumped on it- not because it was law, but because it was just an opportunity to get a Sorbonne degree in French.
 It could have been anything- I would have gone.
 That’s why I say it’s a peculiar path to how I became a lawyer.
-And so that’s what led me to go to law school
+And so that’s what led me to go to law school.

 It’s interesting how often times, one path leads to another, and we don’t realize where life is going to take us.
 And so when you were in law school, was there anyone or any experience that had a very significant impact upon you?